Philips CPAP Lawsuit Status Update

 • Despite complaints and reported foam deterioration problems, Philips Respironics conducted no formal investigation, risk analysis or conducted other steps that may have protected consumers for years.

-Which Philips CPAP Machines are being recalled?
+Which Philips CPAP Machines were recalled?

 CPAP and BiPAP Device Recall List: